environmental health & safety

 The purpose of Radiation Safety is to keep exposure of lab workers and the punlic to radiation As Low As Reasonably Achievable (ALARA).
 This is done by using appropriate personal protective equipment (PPE), training users in appropriate techniques, keeping work areas clean, monitoring for accidents and spills of radioactive materials, and regulatory compliance.Prior to using radioactive materials, all lab workers must undergo the Initial Radiation Safety Training.
 The Principal Investigator must submit her/his protocoll for approval by Boston College’s Radiation Safety Committee.

 The Radiation Safety Committee meets quarterly to approve protocols and keep the University in compliance.
-For more information, please see BC’s Radiation Safety Manual.
+For more information, please see BC’s Radiation Safety Program.

 The purpose of the Chemical Safety Program is to ensure the proper handling of hazardous chemicals, as well as hazardous waste management and disposal.
 Exposure to hazardous chemicals is kept at a minimum by using the appropriate Personal Protective Equipment (PPE) and by performing experiments in a certified chemical fume hood.